axelcournac/3C_tutorial/README.md

 bowtie2 -x indices_genomes/sacCer3/sacCer3 -p6 --sam-no-hd --sam-no-sq --quiet --local --very-sensitive-local \
 -S p2.sam /media/03b8b079-9d7a-4162-8201-6dd5d9923f62/2013/11_05_2013_Hi_Seq_MM/sequencage_nov2013/RSG6_L6/seq/BC76_CTGT.dat.end2.pcrfree
 ```
 We could have also aligned the reads with an iterative alignment procedure like in [hiclib] (https://bitbucket.org/mirnylab/hiclib) ).
-This procedure start with a fixed lenght (i.e 20 bp), tries to align the read.
+In this procedure, each read starts with a fixed lenght (i.e 20 bp), tries to align the read.
 If the read is correctly aligned, it is kept else the length is incremented (i.e by 5 bp) until a correct mapping can be found.
+It is important to align each mate idependently and then repair them  (Bowtie expects a certain distribution of distances between mates so the paire mode is not suited for Hi-C data).

 ## Filtering of the data: